Morozzzko/structurizr-ruby/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/b75e8c130fc8b3bf54b5/test_coverage)](https://codeclimate.com/github/Morozzzko/structurizr-ruby/test_coverage)[![Maintainability](https://api.codeclimate.com/v1/badges/b75e8c130fc8b3bf54b5/maintainability)](https://codeclimate.com/github/Morozzzko/structurizr-ruby/maintainability)

 `structurizr-ruby` brings the [C4 model](https://c4model.com) to Ruby.
 It piggybacks on top of [Java's API](https://github.com/structurizr/java) for [Structurizr](https://structurizr.com), which is a powerful tool for incorporating C4 model into your software architecture process.

 The primary goal is to enable better introspection & scripting for workspaces defined by Structurizr DSL.

+Number 1 feature of this library is actually a runnable `REPL` which allows a flexible introspection.
+You can run it via `structurizr-repl <workspace.json>`.

 As a bonus, this library provides a complete integration to build Structurizr workspace from Ruby.
-However, it doesn't make much sense since there's Structurizr DSL.
+However, it doesn't make much sense since there's [Structurizr DSL](https://structurizr.com/help/dsl).
+However, it's still a bit useful if you're using [DSL's scripting feature](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md#scripts), you might find this library a bit useful.

 If you've met something which doesn't have a nice Ruby DSL, you can always use [`Structurizr::Metal`](/lib/structurizr/metal.rb) to access Java classes and methods.
 Please don't forget to [submit issue or a pull-request](#Contributing) which describes your use-case and the missing features.